Contact

 History and General Information

-Coos County was created by the Territorial Legislature from parts of Umpqua and Jackson counties in 1853 and included Curry County until 1855.
-The county seat was Empire City until 1896 when it was moved to Coquille.
-Although trappers had been in the area a quarter century earlier, the first permanent settlement in present day Coos County was established at Empire City, now part of Coos Bay, by members of the Coos Bay Company in 1853.
-The name “Coos” derives from the Coos Tribe.
+The Territorial Legislature created Coos County from parts of Umpqua and Jackson counties in 1853, and it included Curry County until 1855.
+The name comes from the Coos people, who lived around present-day North Bend.
+The county seat was Empire City until 1896, when it was moved to Coquille.
+Although trappers were in the area a quarter century earlier, members of the Coos Bay Company established the first permanent settlement in present-day Coos County at Empire City (now part of Coos Bay) in 1853.

 County Officials